Salt: The Essential Mineral You've Been Told to Fear—But Shouldn't

 Myth 1: Too Much Salt Is Bad for You

-The idea that too much salt is harmful is one of the most pervasive health myths.
-While excessive salt intake in conjunction with a diet high in processed foods can contribute to health issues, the reality is that salt itself is not inherently bad.
+Let me start by saying this is partially true.
+Too much “TABLE SALT” is bad for you.
+While excessive table salt intake in conjunction with a diet high in processed foods and sugar can contribute to massive health issues, the reality is that pure salt itself is not inherently bad.
 In fact, salt is vital for our survival.

 Myth 2: Reducing Salt Intake Will Prevent High Blood Pressure